Casablanca Records: Donna Summer

 In 1975, Casablanca signed Donna Summer and released her album Love to Love You Baby which was certified gold.
 Summer had several gold and platinum albums on Casablanca in 1975–1979 and was the label's most successful act on the singles chart.
 She recorded eight Top 5 singles in a 19-month period.
-Summer had 10 gold singles, 2 went platinum, and a gold maxi-single with Casablanca.
+Summer had 10 gold singles, 2 platinum singles and a gold maxi-single with Casablanca.
 Summer was called in the American press "The First Lady of Love", a name that she disliked but that Casablanca marketed with great success.
-She was called the queen of the disco era.
-Her hits included the number ones MacArthur Park, No More Tears (Enough Is Enough) duet with Barbra Streisand, the Grammy winning "Bad Girls", the Oscar, Golden Globe and Grammy winning "Last Dance", the Grammy winning number one "Hot Stuff", and the hit single, "I Feel Love", co-written and produced by Giorgio Moroder.
+She was also called "The Queen of Disco".
+Her hits included the number ones "MacArthur Park", "No More Tears (Enough Is Enough)" duet with Barbra Streisand, the Grammy-winning "Bad Girls", the Oscar, Golden Globe and Grammy-winning "Last Dance", the Grammy-winning number one "Hot Stuff", and the hit single, "I Feel Love", co-written and produced by Giorgio Moroder.
 Her album Bad Girls achieved triple-platinum status.
 The label followed it with a greatest hits collection entitled On the Radio: Greatest Hits Volumes I & II, which was certified double platinum and was Summer's last album on Casablanca.
 She recorded three double-albums that reached the top of the charts in a 14-month period.